 What happens after the braces are taken off?

 Once the braces are finally removed, we will thoroughly clean your teeth.
 Dr. Geoffrey Herzog may need to take another set of x-rays and bite impressions to see how effectively the braces straightened your teeth and to see if any wisdom teeth have emerged.
 If they have, we may need to pull them to keep your newly shifted teeth from changing position.

 We will also fit you with a retainer, which is a custom-made appliance that maintains tooth position after the removal of braces.
+They look similar to mouth guards and night guards for bruxism.
 Your newly-straightened teeth are not completely set in their new position until your gums, muscles, and bones adapt to the change.
 Teeth also can shift after long durations, furthering the need for a retainer.
+Retainers

 How much will braces cost?